 - Your pulse and blood pressure should be checked every hour.

-- You should be watched by a healthcare professional to see if you have any serious side effects.
+- You should be observed by a healthcare professional to see if you have any serious side effects.
 If your heart rate slows down too much, you may have symptoms such as:

 - feeling like your heart is beating slowly or skipping beats